-My name is Rozemarijn van Dijk and I am a PhD-student at the University of Antwerp in Belgium.
-My dissertation is about the underrepresentation of women in politics and candidate selection.
+My name is Rozemarijn van Dijk and I am a postdoctoral researcher at the University of Antwerp in Belgium.
+My dissertation was about the underrepresentation of women in politics and candidate selection.

 Download my cv.
 Last updated September 2024.